-OK, I hope you are laughing and not totally grossed out.
-I had one other run-in with my pants several years later which led to my official diagnosis.
+Then, I had one other run-in with my pants several years later which led to my official diagnosis.

-Prior to receiving my diagnosis, I had several other symptoms that finally made sense once I found out I had Celiac.
+But prior to receiving my diagnosis, I had several other symptoms that finally made sense once I found out I had Celiac.

 First was the exhaustion.
 EXTREME-ULTRA-MEGA-EXHAUSTION.